crestenstclair/crud/README.md

 To call out a few things I would change:

-- Delegatinvg validation to the `user` package is a bit backwards and creates some awkwardness around handling requests.
+- Delegating validation to the `user` package is a bit backwards and creates some awkwardness around handling requests.
 Specifically, the "UpdateUser" handler and `user.Parse`.
 What I should be doing is providing a OpenAPI schema, and then validating the request itself against that.

 - Speaking of OpenAPI, there are some excellent code generation tools that I would likely involve around request validation. [oapi-codegen](https://github.com/deepmap/oapi-codegen) is widely used and could save writing some boilerplate around requests.